Adversarial Estimation of Assortment Probabilities under Independence Structure: Numerical Simulations

-Several key observations can be made: First, the coverage ratios of the discrete choice modeling and the NW estimator remain stable across different values of $s$ and treatment levels.
-However, it is unsurprising that the coverage ratios increase slightly as $N$ grows.
+Several key observations can be made from the numerical results: First, the coverage ratios of the MNL model and the NW estimator remain stable across different values of $s$ and treatment levels.
+However, their coverage ratios increase only slightly as $N$ grows.
 Second, for the plug-in and first-order estimators, the coverage ratio generally increases as $s$ decreases and $N$ grows.
-In contrast, no clear pattern is observed for the discrete choice modeling and the NW estimator, as both do not account for the underlying independence structure of the binary treatments.
+In contrast, such pattern is not observed for the MNL model and the NW estimator, as both do not account for the underlying independence structure of the binary treatments.
 Third, the NW estimator performs significantly worse than both the plug-in and first-order estimators.